Matrix Algebras with a Certain Compression Property II: Algebras of Type I

 We are now prepared to state and prove Lemma~\ref{Case I - unlinked, same size lemma}.
-This result indicates that under certain restrictive assumptions, the only projection compressible algebras of type I are those that are unitarily equivalent to the unital algebra from Example~\ref{exmp:families of compressible algebras:1}.
-The removal of these assumptions will require a theorem of \cite{DMRTransitive} concerning the dimension of transitive spaces of operators.
+This result indicates that under certain restrictive assumptions, a projection compressible type I algebra with unlinked projections is unitarily equivalent to the type~I algebra from Example~\ref{exmp:families of compressible algebras:1}.
+Loosening these assumptions will require a refinement of Theorem~\ref{Azoff thm} to specific classes of transitive spaces of operators.